 How to make the pixel stretch effect on your phone

 The pixel stretch effect looks complicated, but the idea behind it is simple: take a slice of color from your photo and pull it across the frame.
-Here's how to do it in a few taps with Pixel Stretch Pro — and what makes a stretch actually look good.
+Here's how to do it on iPhone or Android with Pixel Stretch Pro, plus what makes a stretch actually look good.

-If you've scrolled Instagram or TikTok lately, you've seen it — a photo where a band of color peels off the subject and arcs across the image like a brush stroke.
-It's called the pixel stretch effect, and it's been quietly cycling back into fashion for years.
-The good news: you no longer need a desktop and a Photoshop tutorial to make one.
-You can do the whole thing on your phone.
+If you've scrolled Instagram or TikTok lately, you've seen it: a photo where a band of color peels off the subject and sweeps across the frame.
+That's the pixel stretch effect (some people call it pixel stretching).
+It keeps coming back as a trend because it looks handmade, but you no longer need a desktop or a Photoshop tutorial to pull it off.
+Your phone is enough.

-This guide walks through it with Pixel Stretch Pro, a free app for iPhone and Android built specifically for this effect.
-The same four steps work on both platforms.
+This guide walks through it with Pixel Stretch Pro, a mobile pixel stretch app built specifically for this effect.
+The same four steps work whether you're making the pixel stretch on iPhone or Android.

 What you need